Chief of Police, Arlington County Police Department

 Penn holds a bachelor’s degree from Radford University in Criminal Justice and a master’s degree in Security Studies (Homeland Security) from the Naval Postgraduate School, Center for Homeland Defense & Security.
 He has undertaken study in several educational programs, including the Police Executive Research Forum’s Senior Management Institute for Police (SMIP), as well as, the FBI National Academy.

-When he is not actively engaged as a member of ACPD, Penn serves as an Adjunct Professor at Marymount University’s Forensic and Legal Psychology graduate program and coaches youth baseball.
-He has been married to his wife for over 29 years and they have three adult children.
+When he is not actively engaged as a member of ACPD, Penn serves as an Adjunct Professor at Marymount University, a Board Member of the Virginia Association of Chiefs of Police and periodically coaches youth baseball.
+He has been married to his wife for over 30 years and they have three adult children.